 Who It Suits Best

-Consider the Pulsar Max if you want a tidy, wall-mounted charger for regular home charging that is compatible with all electric cars and hybrids, supporting both Type 1 and Type 2 charging cables.
+Consider the Pulsar Max if you want a tidy, wall-mounted charger for regular home charging that uses the Type 2 standard, so it works with all modern electric cars and hybrids.
 It’s especially suitable for EV drivers seeking a reliable and convenient charging solution.
 The Pulsar Max is available as a tethered unit, making it a convenient choice for users who want the charging cable always ready, or as a socket-based setup if you prefer flexibility and have limited wall space.
 You can also connect the charger to your smart devices for remote control and easy management via the app.

 It’s also a good fit if you want something that feels premium but not overcomplicated.
 If solar-first charging is your main thing, you’ll probably want to compare it to some more specialist options.